nb-lab-dev/nb-cli/README.md

-# [DEPRECATED] NEAR CLI (command line interface)
+# [DEPRECATED] PEX CLI (command line interface)

 This project will no longer receive any updates.
-We strongly recommend everyone to migrate to [`near-cli-rs`](https://github.com/near/near-cli-rs) instead.
+We strongly recommend everyone to migrate to [`pex-cli-rs`]instead.

 ---

-NEAR CLI is a Node.js application that relies on [`near-api-js`](https://github.com/near/near-api-js) to connect to and interact with the NEAR blockchain.
+PEX CLI is a Node.js application that relies on [`pex-api-js`] to connect to and interact with the PEX blockchain.
 Create accounts, access keys, sign & send transactions with this versatile command line interface tool.

-**Note:** Node.js version 16+ is required to run NEAR CLI.
+**Note:** Node.js version 16+ is required to run PEX CLI.

 ## 🚨 v4.0.0 Notes
 This release is a major reorganization of the codebase to simplify its maintenance.
 It also includes a few new features and a multitude of small fixes.